tsukinoko-kun/chatty/README.md

 # Chatty

-A personal AI companion bot for Telegram with long-term memory.
+A personal AI companion bot for Telegram and Discord with long-term memory.
 Uses local LLMs via Ollama and stores conversation history in Qdrant vector database for semantic recall.

 ## Features